top of page

 Our Focus

-Current treatment options for patients experiencing a stroke or heart attack are limited and delay the
+Current treatment options for patients experiencing a stroke or heart attack are limited and delay the re-establishment of blood flow.

 TSci is dedicated to transforming standards of care, by bringing a simple intravenous biotherapy to the patient, closer to the time of onset.